Glatzli/model_comparison_codes/README.md

 - humidity:
   	- rather use specific humidity for comparing between models cause rel. humidity is largely temp dependent!
 - (rotach: compare radiation to know what's causing temp difference (not in model vars available!), compute from pot temp: makes no sense, zirkelschluss...)
+- find extent of CAP: look at 2m temperature => get overview of valley in models

 general notes:
 - first plot: temp timeseries 2d: (differences are calculated from 0.5 hourly timesteps and *2 to get K/hr)